KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: Conclusion

 \section{Conclusion}

-This paper describes {\sysname}, a fully-fledged platform to enable Linked Data Science powered by knowledge graphs and machine learning. {\sysname} is designed to scale in constructing a highly interconnected knowledge graph capturing the semantics of datasets, pipeline scripts, and code libraries. {\sysname} implements specialized static code analysis that infers information not otherwise obtainable with general-purpose static analysis, resulting in a richer, more accurate, and more compact abstraction of data science pipelines. {\sysname} further utilizes an advanced data profiler empowered by machine learning to analyze data items, including datasets, tables, and columns.
-In combination, these components enable novel use cases for discovery, exploration, reuse, and automation in data science platforms.\shorten
+This paper proposed a scalable platform (KGLiDS) that employs machine learning to abstract the semantics of data science artifacts and construct a knowledge graph (KG) interconnecting them. {\sysname} developed an advanced data profiler empowered by machine learning to analyze data items, including datasets, tables, and columns. {\sysname} further implements specialized static code analysis that infers information not otherwise obtainable with general-purpose static analysis, resulting in a richer, more accurate, and more compact abstraction of data science pipelines. {\sysname} enables novel use cases for discovery, exploration, reuse, and automation in data science platforms.
+Our comprehensive evaluation uses 4 data discovery benchmarks and 51 unseen datasets collected from different AutoML benchmarks to compare KGLiDS against the SOTA systems in data discovery, data cleaning, transformation, and AutoML.
+Our experiments show that KGLiDS consumes significantly less time w.r.t the SOTA systems while achieving comparable or better accuracy.
+In our in-progress and future work, we are incorporating LLMs into our {\sysname} system for more use cases, such as exploratory data analysis, feature selection and engineering.

+\nsstitle{Acknowledgement.} We thank Dr. Renee Miller and her team for their guidance in replicating their results and selecting optimal configurations for the Starmie and SANTOS systems, especially for the $D^3L$ benchmark.
+We also thank Dr. Ihab Ilyas for his advice on which version of HoloClean to use.